psycopg/psycopg/docs/advanced/adapt.rst

   .. image:: ../pictures/adapt.svg
      :align: center

-- The `!adapters` attribute are `AdaptersMap` instances, and contain the mapping from Python types and `~psycopg.abc.Dumper` classes, and from PostgreSQL oids to `~psycopg.abc.Loader` classes.
+- The `!adapters` attributes are `AdaptersMap` instances, and contain the mapping from Python types and `~psycopg.abc.Dumper` classes, and from PostgreSQL OIDs to `~psycopg.abc.Loader` classes.
 Changing this mapping (e.g. writing and registering your own adapters, or using a different configuration of builtin adapters) affects how types are converted between Python and PostgreSQL.